3D Printing Lab

 The 3D printing equipment is run by the lab´s own staff.
 No extra precautions are necessary.

 We are located on the ground floor of IKDC (Ingvar Kamprad Design Center) at the LTH Lund University campus in Lund.

 - Directions to the Ingvar Kamprad Design Center - on the Department of Design Sciences' website

 - 3D printing lab's website

-For questions about the lab capabilities and/or equipment, please contact Axel Nordin.
-For parts to be 3D printed, please contact Jonny Nyman.
+For questions about the lab capabilities and/or equipment as well as for parts to be 3D printed, please contact Axel Nordin.